actions/actions-runner-controller/charts/gha-runner-scale-set/README.md

 prosper-linux-np         	prosper-runners	1       	2024-04-18 13:19:02.480947 -0700 PDT	deployed	gha-runner-scale-set-0.9.1           	0.9.1
 prosper-runner-controller	prosper-runners	1       	2024-04-18 13:18:00.067012 -0700 PDT	deployed	gha-runner-scale-set-controller-0.9.1	0.9.1
 ```

-# TODO fill in the above with copy and paste style of commands.

-## Restart Sequence

-* helm install prosper-runner-controller . from controller directory
-* helm install prosper-linux-np . from scale set directory
-* helm uninstall ... from controller directory
-* helm uninstall ... from scale set directory

-# TODO fill in the above with copy and paste style of commands.